tkoetting03/PID-Tuner/README.md

 $\frac{dy}{dt}=\frac{u-y}{\tau}$

 Where $y$ is our plant output, $u$ is our controller output, and $\tau$ is our time constant.
 This equation is a basic way of modeling the initial rapid response of a system and the then gradual slowing of progress as it gets farther away from the initial command (and hopefully closer to the setpoint).
+Solving for this differential equation we get a exponential decay function of:

+$y(t)=1-e^{-t}$

+And is shown in the graph below:

+[EXP.
+DECAY GRAPH]

+As long as we keep $\tau$ the same value, no matter what our value of $u$ is it will still take the same amount of time to reach $\frac{dy}{dt}=0$ (which is technically infinity but I digress).